HaseebAhmed6/bmi-calculator/README.md

 Overall, I’m really happy and satisfied with the outcome of this BMI calculator, particularly the design of it.
 I like the minimalistic design with really visually appealing colours, that make it really easy to navigate and use the calculator.
 In addition, I’m also happy with how I managed this project using GitHub projects alongside running two sprints which allowed me to split tasks effectively.
 Also being able to bring learnings such as consistent story writing templates, conventional commits and branching strategy/protection from my team at work into this project was really helpful and effective for me.
 It allowed me to bring industry practices which I have worked with into this project.

 On the other hand, I feel I can further improve this application by implementing a code coverage solution such as Codecov to provide a holistic report which would further improve the quality and reliability of my application.
 A code coverage solution would be really helpful in identifying any untested code and addressing any gaps in our test suite.
+In addition, we can also try to increase applications accessibility score to 100, by potentially making fine tweaks to our design such as increasing colour contrast.